 Issue: Activities on accounting portal and operations portal slowly started due to delays on the hiring process.

-Treatment: In both the case, the process is now completed and developments are progressing as expected.
+Treatment: In both cases, the process is now completed and developments are progressing as expected.

 Task: JRA1.4 (Monitoring)

 Issue: It has been identified that most of the effort has been spent on testing and tuning of the ARGO monitoring engine and probes in order to support the monitoring of all services in EGI infrastructure.